eNabledD/test/README.md

 # BLOG-APP

-An app for posting  blog  with comment, like  and  Admin feature.
+An app for posting  blog  with comment, like, OAuth  and  Admin feature.

 1. Basic Command